O-Mutt/o-mutt.github.io/_posts/2013/2013-02-07-welcome_tucker_wordpress_lesso.md

 ``` php
 GET_the_author_**object**
 ```
 .
-If you want to simply print the value to the page the\_author\_object works but you must use the getter if you&#8217;d like to use it inside the code.
+If you want to simply print the value to the page the\_author\_object works but you must use the getter if you'd like to use it inside the code.
 Thanks for reading and hopefully I helped, (ME)